SergioJA/Lab_1_Echo/Board Setup & Development Tools.rst

 The items needed on hand to power and make use of the Raspberry PI are:

-* Micro USB with a DC output of 5V 2A used to power the Raspberry PI.
+* A micro USB with a DC output of 5V 2A used to power the Raspberry PI.
 * A micro SD card with a minimum of 8GB.
 * A computer monitor or TV with an HDMI in port.
 * USB keyboard and mouse either corded or wireless.